flaksp/tp-notificator/README.md

 # TP Notificator
 You can install it at [Chrome store](https://chrome.google.com/webstore/detail/fmfminppfcknlpekeffahpnpfahmhojk).

 Someone asked me to release extension on the GitHub so I did it.
-I've hever thought I will show its sources so be wary of shitty code.
+I've never thought I will show its sources so be wary of shitty code.

 Used stuff:
 * jQuery 2.1.4